wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

     title: "Fig 6.
 C Major Arpeggios"
   - src: "barre-triads.png"
     title: "Fig 7.
 Rex's FAD: Three triads"
-  - src: "FAD-fingerings.png"
+  - src: "F-alt-fingerings.png"
     title: "Fig 8.
-Four-string FAD fingerings"
+F-shape chord fingerings"
+  - src: "A-alt-fingerings.png"
+    title: "Fig 9.
+A-shape chord fingerings"
+  - src: "D-alt-fingerings.png"
+    title: "Fig 10.
+D-shape chord fingerings"
 ---

 ## Major arpeggio shapes

-Now that we've looked at major triad shapes in isolation, let's combine them into six-string arpeggios:
+Now that we've looked at major triad shapes in isolation, let's merge them into three six-string arpeggios:

 {{< figproc "C-Major-Arpeggios" "Resize" "800x" >}}{{< /figproc >}}

+An *arpeggio* is just a "broken chord".
+The individual notes in an arpeggio are played one at a time rather than simultaneously.
+As we've already established, **any three adjacent strings within these arpeggios can be played as a chord.**

-I've given each of these three shapes a name: A shape, F shape, and D shape (pronounced "fad" but connected on the neck in AFD, FDA, or DAF order).
-The names are just so I have something to refer to in the documentation for this course, try not to think about shape names when playing!
+I've given each of these three shapes a name: A shape, F shape, and D shape.
+The names are just so I have something to refer to in the documentation for this course, I try *not* to think about shape names when playing!

-For now, use the following exercise to become intimately familiar with these three major arpeggio shapes and how they interconnect.
+The following exercise will help you become intimately familiar with these  major arpeggio shapes and how they interconnect.

 {{< alert color="success" >}}
 TODO: Create TDG test for this section
 {{< /alert >}}

-### CAGED
+## CAGED

-You've probably heard of the CAGED system which teaches five movable shapes based on the cowboy chords of the same name:
+You've probably heard of the CAGED system before.
+It teaches five movable shapes (barre chords) based on the cowboy chords of the same name.

+Here are the CAGED shapes for a C Major chord:

 {{< figproc "CAGED-C" "Resize" "800x" >}}{{< /figproc >}}
 {{< figproc "CAGED-A" "Resize" "800x" >}}{{< /figproc >}}